-In order to bring the project into conformance with the LCP provisions, the proposed new residences would need to be limited to 1-story no higher than 14 feet above grade and constructed in such a way as to not be visible from Highway One, including through use of screening trees and vegetation as needed.
+In order to bring the project into conformance with the LCP provisions, the proposed new residences would need to be limited to 1-story no higher than 14 25 feet above grade and constructed in such a way as to not be visible from Highway One, including through use of screening trees and vegetation as needed, and through ensuring that exterior colors are limited to earthtone hues.
 In addition, the property line adjacent to the mobile home park must be landscaped with appropriate native plants and trees to blend the new residential development in with the existing natural aesthetic.
 The Applicant would be given flexibility to design residential units as proposed within the allowable building area, but such structures could not be visible from Highway One.

 Accordingly, special condition 2 requires the submittal of revised final plan details including site plans and elevations for the new residential structures, roadways, and lot configurations.
 In order to preserve the open character of the site and surroundings, and to minimize landform alteration, development shall be contained within the allowable disturbance area established by special condition 1 and as generally shown in Exhibit 6.
 Lot size, building pad orientation, and roadway configuration should take into consideration existing trees, required open space, and drainage patterns.
-To avoid introducing additional urban development into the public viewshed, all residences shall be limited to 14 feet in height, as measured from natural grade to the ridge height.
+To avoid introducing additional urban development into the public viewshed, all residences shall be limited to 14 25 feet in height, as measured from natural grade to the ridge height, screened by trees and vegetation (see also below), and appropriately colored.
 Special condition 1 further requires all new development to conform to all applicable setbacks, density requirements, and other development standards of the Morro Bay certified LCP.